Use cases

 Because of the requirements associated with data collection, the process can be time-consuming and disruptive.
 However, there’s little to no room for cutting corners: even after collection, it is important to check the quality of the collected data as it is delivered.
 These checks are part of the validation stage of the collection process.

 A common approach to validate the integrity of the data is to apply hashing to the original and copied data.
-These results can be compared afterwards: if the identifiers of the original and copied data match, the pieces of data are considered identical because the odds of two non-identical pieces of data generating the same hash value are remote.
+These results can be compared afterwards; if the identifiers of the original and copied data match, the pieces of data are considered identical because the odds of two non-identical pieces of data generating the same hash value are remote.
 If the data validation checks make it clear data is missing, incomplete, or incorrect, additional collection may be necessary.

 Data culling is pinpointing documents based on a certain set of criteria, such as keywords and date ranges, which would be isolated from the document review.
 There are three common methods of data culling:

 Processing isn’t just culling, though.
 Extraction is also an important function.
-In the context of processing, extraction means creating (machine) readable data out of compound or non-searchable objects.
-Compound objects include compressed files, imagine a ZIP file attached to a message in someone’s inbox: a ZIP file can contain multiple separate files that may contain important information.
+In the context of processing, extraction means creating machine-readable data out of compound or non-searchable objects.
+Compound objects include compressed files.
+Imagine a ZIP file attached to a message in someone’s inbox.
+A ZIP file can contain multiple separate files that may contain important information.
 An eDiscovery tool can unpack such files and (we’ll get to this later) check if there’s anything important in there.

 Once extracted, the culling stage of the processing can begin.
 At the very least, tools should ensure the data is without double entries through what’s called deduplication.
 More advanced tools (such as Reveal) enable users to cull data by using filters and queries, reducing the amount of data eligible for review.

-Up to this point, most of the process as a whole has been about finding data and moving data from custodians to investigators.
+Up to this point, most of the process has been about finding data and moving data from custodians to investigators.
 Now that the dataset has arrived, reviewers need to prepare for their task, which is to establish relevance of the data in their set.
 Regardless of the size of the review team, two things need to be established prior to starting the review: the review strategy and the review environment.

 Once the review strategy is finished, the review environment needs to be prepared.
-Reviewers need to receive user access rights to the tools they need to perform their duties, and be given instructions and (if needed) training to execute their part of the investigation.
+Reviewers need to receive user access rights to the tools they need to perform their duties and be given instructions and if needed training to execute their part of the investigation.

 The low-tech way of reviewing is, as the name implies, low-tech.
 It mostly consists of reviewers sifting through data manually and weighing documents for relevance individually.
 Though it is most definitely the classic way of handling discovery, it is also by far the most time-consuming, labor intensive, and error prone.

 As mentioned earlier, analysis is the practice of evaluating the review dataset for content and context.
 The goal is to find key patterns, topics, people and conversations.
 Essentially, if review answers the question ‘where is the relevant information?’, analysis answers ‘what is the relevant information?’.
-We won’t delve too deep into analysis here, but suffice to say that modern end-to-end eDiscovery solutions offer a wide range of visualization options and analytical tools to identify and show the connections and content in a dataset.
+We won’t delve too deeply into analysis here, but suffice to say that modern end-to-end eDiscovery solutions offer a wide range of visualization options and analytical tools to identify and show the connections and content in a dataset.

 The final phase of the investigation combines two phases of the EDRM model.
 For the purposes of this document, we will assume the investigation has occurred at the behest of an external party, which means we pick up after review has concluded, and focus on producing the review dataset for analysis by the requester.

 In terms of this phase, production is the act of preparing the review dataset for handover to the requestor.
-Presentation goes a bit further than that, and occurs after the analysis phase: it is the act of presenting the outcomes of the fact-finding operations on the review dataset.
+Presentation goes a bit further than that and occurs after the analysis phase: it is the act of presenting the outcomes of the fact-finding operations on the review dataset.
 As such, we’ll mostly focus on production in this section, since presentation is out of scope.

 Once the review dataset is believed by investigators to be complete, the documents will need to be prepared for the requestor to analyze.
 The most important decision at this stage is determining the production format.
 A few options are available:

 Once produced, the production dataset should be delivered to the requestor.
-The primary concern here should be the security of the dataset in transit.
+The primary concerns here should be the security of the dataset in transit.
 It’d be a shame to compromise the contents of the dataset within arm’s reach of the finish line.
 Ideally, make use of secure file sharing services or physical data carriers to perform the transfer.
 Encrypting the files prior to transfer is also very much preferred to further ensure security.
 The best and preferred way is, of course, delivery through the same eDiscovery platform used for the investigation.
-This can be done simply by giving (limited) access to the requestor, so they can download a final production.
+This can be done simply by giving limited access to the requestor, so they can download a final production.

-For presentation purposes, the requester may still have need of the Case Manager’s assistance.
+For presentation purposes, the requester may still have need of the case manager’s assistance.
 Most commonly, requestors may need a copy of the technical report of the dataset they received.
 Depending on the type of investigation, the technical report may include the following:

 Once the production data and technical report have been handed over, the case can be closed.
 The data within the eDiscovery software can be archived according to the case retention period set in the retention policies.